TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 ![bivariate-widget.png](bivariate-widget.png)

+*Figure: Control panel for correlation and regression analysis in the Bivariate widget*

 >**Warning:** Only animals selected in the Animal list are considered for the calculation of correlation and regression analysis in the Bivariate widget.
 Changes regarding the selection of animals are only applied after clicking **Update**.
 {style = 'warning'}

 The plot appearance can be edited by using the tools available in the **plot menu** at the bottom of the control panel.

 ![plot-menu.png](plot-menu.png)

+*Figure: Plot menu*

 From left to right:
 - **Home button** (‘House’): Reset the orientation of the plot in its frame.
 Undo/Redo (‘Arrows’ left/right): Undo and redo actions regarding the orientation of the graph in its frame (moving and zooming)